-Trial in lawsuit over Kobe Bryant crash photos begins
+Trial begins in lawsuit over Kobe Bryant crash photos

 But some photos of him should never be seen, his widow says, and she's seeking unspecified millions in compensation for snapshots taken of the NBA star's corpse that were circulated after he was killed in a helicopter crash with their daughter and seven others in 2020.

-Vanessa Bryant's invasion of privacy trial against the Los Angeles County sheriff's and fire departments begins Wednesday in a U.S. District Court just over a mile from where Kobe Bryant played most of his career with the Lakers.
+Vanessa Bryant's invasion of privacy trial against the Los Angeles County sheriff's and fire departments began Wednesday in a U.S. District Court just over a mile from where Kobe Bryant played most of his career with the Lakers.
+A jury was promptly seated in the case, and opening statements were scheduled to start in the afternoon.

 Vanessa Bryant claims deputies did not take the photos for investigative purposes and shared them with firefighters who responded to the crash scene.
 The lawsuit said a deputy showed the photos to bar patrons and a firefighter showed them to off-duty colleagues.